top of page

 Then Jesus said to them, “Do not be afraid.
 Go and tell my brothers to go to Galilee; there they will see me.”
 Matthew 28: 1-10

 “He has risen from the dead!”
-His body has not decayed, he is flesh and blood again.
+His body has not decayed; he is whole and healed, flesh and blood again.
 Like the story of the crucifixion, we as Christians are so inured to this story; we have become hardened to its powerfulness, Oh, what I would have given to have my son resurrected in perfect health like Mary and Martha had their brother Lazarus again three days after his burial in his dark, black tomb.

 Old Testament